Tokugawa Hidetada: Ogosho (1623–1632)

 In Genna 9 (1623), Hidetada resigned the government to his eldest son and heir, Tokugawa Iemitsu.
 Like his father before him, Hidetada became Ōgosho or retired shōgun, and retained effective power.
 He enacted anti-Christian measures, which Ieyasu had only considered: he banned Christian books, forced Christian daimyōs to commit suicide, ordered other Christians to apostatize under penalty of death; and executed fifty-five Christians (both Japanese and foreign) who refused to renounce Christianity or to go into hiding, by burning them along with their children, in Nagasaki in 1628.

-Ōgosho Hidetada died in Kan'ei 9, on the 24th day of the 1st month (March 14, 1632) from a recurrent lump (That Was Cancerous) he had been dealing with since 1631(the lump appeared in 1629).
+Ōgosho Hidetada died in Kan'ei 9, on the 24th day of the 1st month (March 14, 1632).
 His Buddhist posthumous name is Daitoku-in (台徳院).
 His ashes were ceremoniously laid to rest in the Taitoku-in Mausoleum in Edo.